ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/get_profile.md

 colcon build --packages-select <packages of interest> --cmake-args -DCMAKE_BUILD_TYPE=RelWithDebInfo
 ```

-Optionally, you may add the following line to the `CMakeLists.txt` of the package you’re looking to profile.
+Optionally, you may add the following line to the `CMakeLists.txt` of the package you're looking to profile.
 This may be preferable when you have a workspace with many packages but would like to only compile a subset with debug information using a single `colcon build` invocation.

-It is important that this should be added to both the host server and plugin packages(s) if you would like the results of a plugin’s run-time profile.
+It is important that this should be added to both the host server and plugin packages(s) if you would like the results of a plugin's run-time profile.

 ```cmake
 add_compile_options(-pg)